araobp/pic-mcu/README.md

 # pic16f1-mcu

+I graduated from Physics department some ten years ago, but I have forgetten all the theories and equations.

+I am relearning Physics for some reason.

+## PIC16F1 as measuring instrument for learning Physics

+I think PIC16F1 DIP package (14 pins) is a perfect solution to develop a measuring instrument for learning Physics.

+It is very small and very cheap, but it has a lot of capabilities comparable to Arduino.

 I developed my original PIC16F1 evaluation board in 2017, and I have used this board for a number of IoT demonstrations so far.
 When a demo is expected to be small and simple, the board is more useful than other commercial boards such as Arduino or STM32 Nucleo.

 ![](https://docs.google.com/drawings/d/e/2PACX-1vTHoT0TZIyVhAgkDVHyuWkc1-_6oFHT2mF53g2q36bgH_qxplkvvRIkJ3PqJBNuTZauhhMmSiemMoZO/pub?w=680&h=400)